 On June 26, 1877, the Boston Five Cents Savings Bank foreclosed on its mortgage to Penfield Goodsell and sold 175 Beacon to James W. Dunphy, an employee of Roland Worthington & Co., publishers of the Daily Evening Traveller newspaper.
 On the same day, he transferred it to Roland Worthington’s wife, Abbie (Abby) Bartlett (Adams) Worthington.
 Roland and Abbie Worthington lived at 9 Hawthorn in Roxbury.

 Real estate dealer John Jeffries was the successful bidder and, on May 23, 1878, the Boston Five Cents Savings Bank and transferred the property to him.
-On the same day, it was acquired from him by banker Richard Tucker Parker, who made it his home.
+On the same day, it was acquired from him by Richard Tucker Parker, who made it his home.

 Richard Parker was a widower, his wife, Martha (Thorndike) Parker, having died two months earlier, in March of 1878.
-They had lived at 85 Beacon.
-He also maintained a home in Beverly Farms.
-He continued to live at 175 Beacon during the 1891-1892 winter season, but moved thereafter to Dublin, New Hampshire.
+They had lived at 85 Beacon and before that at 156 Beacon.
+He also maintained a home in Beverly Farms and later, by the late 1880s, in Dublin, New Hampshire.
+He continued to live at 175 Beacon during the 1891-1892 winter season, but moved thereafter to his New Hampshire home.

-On May 10, 1892, 175 Beacon was acquired from Richard Parker by Dr. Orran (Oren) George Cilley, a physician, He and his wife, Mary Jane (Haines) Cilley, made it their home.
+On May 10, 1892, 175 Beacon was acquired from Richard Parker by Dr. Orran (Oren) George Cilley.
+He and his wife, Mary Jane (Haines) Cilley, made it their home.
+He was a physician and had served as Massachusetts Surgeon General in 1883 during the administration of Governor Benjamin Butler.
 They previously had lived at 35 Cambridge, where he continued to maintain his medical office.
-They also maintained a home in Hamilton.
+By 1900, they also maintained a home in Hamilton.

 Based on the Bromley maps, it appears that the bay window at 175 Beacon was added in the mid-1890s, while it was the Cilleys’ home.